Buildstarted/buildstarted.com/_posts/2010-08-09-creating-a-settings-table-that-can-handle-almost-any-type-of-value.md

         }
 </code></pre>

-<p>Now instead of calling the above cast we can now use the following</p>
+Now instead of calling the above cast we can now use the following

 <pre><code>
     var x = DataContext.Setting<string>("sitename"); //get
     DataContext.Setting<string>("sitename", "buildstarted.com"); //set
 </code></pre>

-<p>Hope this is helpful and inspires someone.
+Hope this is helpful and inspires someone.
 Please comment if you have a better method.
-I'm not too keen on serializing all the time but it's the best method I've come up with so far.</p>
+I'm not too keen on serializing all the time but it's the best method I've come up with so far.

-<p>One of the problems with having values stored in byte[] form is lack of searchability of values.
-However, you're unlikely to select all settings with values of "true".</p>
+One of the problems with having values stored in byte[] form is lack of searchability of values.
+However, you're unlikely to select all settings with values of "true".

-<h2>-Ben</h2>
+##-Ben